 Well at long last a gap between working silly hours and having the "outlaws" to stay has allowed the tuning in of the new Q82 and connecting into the shack with Westflex (and the appropriate connectors) and at last give the 'pylon' (as it has been christened by my wife), a run on 10 metres.
 After a couple of 'local' contacts in Switzerland and Croatia it was time to venture a little further afield with a good 59 into Florida, closely followed by 56 into Uruguay and then spend a little time to break a monster of a pile up for VP8VPC Bob McLeod in Port Stanley in the Falklands, by my reckoning that's over 7600miles across the equator with my splendid new vertical!
 For a first outing on 28MHz it has acquitted itself well and more than surpassed expectations.
 In direct comparison to the G5RV the wire is quieter in terms of background noise but generally the Q82 is pulling signals in better, doesn't need a tuner and on 10metres at least seems to be getting out better.
 As the old adage goes, there's no substitute for getting plenty of metal up in the air!!

 Further experimenting and 'tinkering' has moved the 'sweet spot' further up the frequency (I listen but seldom transmit on CB frequencies so AM/FM/SSB on CEPT and even FM on MPT1320 is not a big issue for me).
-Being ground mounted it seems the antenna likes wet weather best the band spread and SWR being lower in wet and wintry weather!!
+Being ground mounted it seems the antenna likes wet weather best the band spread and SWR being lower in wet and wintry weather, which suits Brittany pretty well for a lot of the year!!
 Other than that though the antenna is currently tuned as follows (readings from Yaesu FT1000MPV internal SWR meter):

 SWR without radials: AND SWR with radials (see below)